 Gloria Esposito, Head of Projects

-Neil Wallis, Head of Communications
+Neil Wallis, Head of Communications Consultant

 Neil has worked in both the public and private sectors in a variety of policy, public affairs, business development and communications roles.
 After 7 years with the energy company, Texaco, and a two-year assignment as a VSO volunteer, Neil joined the Energy Saving Trust's nascent transport programmes division.
 He has a degree in Economics and Politics, a Masters in Business Administration and a Postgraduate Certificate in Journalism.
 He is a Fellow of the Royal Society of Arts.

-Daniel Hayes, Project Officer
+Daniel Hayes, Project Manager

 Dan has a Professional Diploma in Renewable Energy and the Built Environment from the Centre for Alternative Technology and an undergraduate degree in Nanotechnology from the University of Leeds.
 Dan’s work experience includes a number of public engagement campaigns for charities such as Sustrans and Keep Britain Tidy, focusing around improving air quality and recycling rates across London boroughs.

 Brian leads LowCVP’s Commercial Vehicle Working Group and its various van and truck-related initiatives, and acts as LowCVP’s main point of contact on freight transport emissions issues for DfT and TfL’s LoCITY programme.
-Brian is a Chartered Engineer and Chartered Environmentalist, with a degree in Engineering Science from the University of Oxford, and has over twenty-five years’ experience in transport, energy and climate change policy, sustainability, vehicle safety, strategic analysis, professional associations, programme leadership and managing people, projects and resources.
+Brian is a Chartered Engineer and Chartered Environmentalist, with a degree in Engineering Science from the University of Oxford, and has over thirty years’ experience in transport, energy and climate change policy, sustainability, vehicle safety, strategic analysis, professional associations, programme leadership and managing people, projects and resources.
 Before going freelance in 2014, Brian spent 16 years in increasingly senior roles at TRL Ltd, carrying out mostly HGV-related safety and environmental research, and 12 years at IMechE, much of that as Head of Energy.